socketstream/socketstream/README.md

 ### Installation

-Please note that this is release with many modifications.
+Please note that the 0.4 release has many modifications.
 It is expected to be robust and changes are well covered by tests.
+There are some known issues with templates when hosting on Windows.
 If you are already in production use 0.3.12, or even better test this in a staging environment.

     npm install -g socketstream